 Hill descent control allows the car to roll at inching speed both forward and backward, assisted by the brake system.
 The speed can be increased by using the accelerator pedal.
 When the accelerator pedal is then released the car slows back down to crawling speed, regardless of the gradient of the hill and without the need for the foot brake to be used.
 The brake lights are switched on when the function is operating.

 The driver can brake and reduce crawling speed, or stop the car at any time by using the foot brake.

-The function is activated together with Low Speed Control (LSC) which facilitates driving and improves traction for driving off-road and on slippery surfaces.
+The function is activated together with low speed control (LSCLow Speed Control) which facilitates driving and improves traction for driving off-road and on slippery surfaces.
 The systems are designed for use at low speed, up to approx. 40 km/h (25 mph).